MicrosoftDocs/azure-docs/articles/route-server/hub-routing-preference-powershell.md

 # Configure routing preference to influence route selection using PowerShell

-Learn how to use [routing preference (preview)](hub-routing-preference.md) setting in Azure Route Server to influence its route selection.
+Learn how to use routing preference setting in Azure Route Server to influence its route learning and selection.
+For more information, see [Routing preference (preview)](hub-routing-preference.md).

 > [!IMPORTANT]
 > Routing preference is currently in PREVIEW.